realworldocaml/book/book/files-modules-and-programs/README.md

 The idiom of writing `let () =` may seem a bit odd, but it has a purpose.
-The `let` binding here is a pattern-match to a value of type `unit`, which is there to ensure that the expression on the righthand side returns `unit`, as is common for functions that operate primarily by side effect.
+The `let` binding here is a pattern-match to a value of type `unit`, which is there to ensure that the expression on the right-hand side returns `unit`, as is common for functions that operate primarily by side effect.
 :::